If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Policy: Allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody – Advising parents of an allegation of harm

-7 Engage with te tamaiti
+7 Engage with te tamaiti or rangatahi

 Policy: Allegations of harm (ill-treatment, abuse, neglect or deprivation) of tamariki in care or custody – Keeping te tamaiti informed and providing support

-8 Recording the assessment or investigation
+8 Recording the child and family assessment or investigation

 9 Draft outcome report